-Possible applications for drones are expanding faster than ever in a variety of industries, thanks to robust properties and relaxing of some regulations governing to their use.
+Possible applications expanding faster than ever in a variety of industries, thanks to robust properties and relaxing of some regulations governing to their use.
 Responding to rapidly evolving technologies, companies are creating new businesses and working models for UAVs.

 As the potential for the commercial drone market expands, the technology itself will be profited from economies to scale.
-This has helped to bring down the costs of using drones to improve efficiencies in a multitude of new businesses.
+This has helped to bring down the costs to improve efficiencies in a multitude of new businesses.

 Drone delivery has expanded in almost every possible industry vertical.
-Every other company wants to try there hands on it.
 Online retailers are especially interested in using commercial drones for deliveries because of tremendous pressure from customers to make deliveries both faster and more affordable.

 UAVs can be launched quickly from anywhere unlike other traditional methods.
-A drone can be on its way to the delivery destination in just 30 minutes or less, this provides customers with the option of same-day delivery in small towns and rural areas.
+It can be on its way to the delivery destination in just 30 minutes or less, this provides customers with the option of same-day delivery in small towns and rural areas.

 Drones are efficient and time-saving for customers within a reasonable distance of an online distribution center.
 Drone delivery could reduce the overall cost of an item, making same-day delivery worthwhile.